geoai-lab/GeoAI2019Geoparser/README.md

 ### Introduction

-This project restores the three top ranked toponym resolution systems (geoparsers) reported on SemEval2019-Task12:
+This project restores three top ranked toponym resolution systems (geoparsers) reported on SemEval2019-Task12:

 * DM NLP: 	ELMo + charBiLSTM + wordBiLSTM + CRF, Keras
 * UniMelb: 	ELMo + wordBiLSTM + self-attention + softmax, Keras
 * UArizona:	Glove + charLSTM + wordLSTM + CRF, Tensorflow

+The source codes hosted on this repository are not the official source codes provided by task organization or task participants.
+For each one of the three models, we restore the toponym detetcion part based on all information provided by papers.
+The toponym disambiguation is replaced with the Population heuristics.

 ### Repository organization

 The whole repository contains codes for three parts:
-* Three toponym detection methods;
+* The toponym detection methods of three models;
 * Population heuristics based toponym disambiguation;
 * EUPEG corpus article examples;

 ### Geoparsing evaluation results

+We test three restored models and eight other majorly used geoparsers using an Extensible and Unified Platform for Evaluating Geoparsers: EUPEG.
+Here presents the performance tables of eight tested corpora:

 <p align="center">
 <img align="center" src="fig/TABLE1.png" width="520" height="300"/>
 </p>